agarwali/geneticAlgorithm/README.md

 * picture.in - contains target picture

 ## Acknowledgements
 This was started as a class project for Computational Intelligence class.
-The main structure of the classes were given by the course instructor Mario Nakazawa.
+The main structure of the classes were given by the course instructor Dr.Mario Nakazawa.
 I implemented the functions of the classes.

 ## Installation
 To run this application you will need